Self-adjoint extensions and stochastic completeness of the Laplace-Beltrami operator on conic and anticonic surfaces: Bilinear forms

 where the derivatives are taken in the sense of Schwartz distributions.
 We remark that $\dexm$ is a regular Dirichlet form on $\overline {M^+} = M_\alpha\setminus M^-$ and $\overline {M^-} = M_\alpha\setminus M^+$ (see, e.g., \cite[Lemma~3.3.3]{fukushima}).
 Its associated Markov process is reflected by the singularity.

 When $\delcomp$ has only one Markovian extension, i.e., whenever $\delf=\delm$, we say that it is \emph{Markov unique}.
 Clearly, if $\delcomp$ is essentially self-adjoint, it is also Markov unique.
-The next proposition shows that Markov uniqueness is a strictly stronger property than essential self-adjointness.
+The next proposition shows that essential self-adjointness is a strictly stronger property than Markov uniqueness.

 \begin{prop} The operator $\delcomp$ is Markov unique if and only if $\alpha\notin(-1,1)$. \end{prop}

 \begin{proof} As observed above, the statement is an immediate consequence of Theorem~\ref{thm:sa} for $\alpha\le-3$ and $\alpha\ge 1$.
 If $\alpha\in(-3,-1]$, since by Theorem~\ref{thm:sa} all $\delfk$ for $k\neq 0$ are essentially self-adjoint, it holds that $\delm=\widehat A_0 \oplus(\bigoplus_{k\in\N}\delfk)$ for some self-adjoint extension $\widehat A_0$ of $\delfz$.
 Recall the definition of $\phidpm$ and $\phinpm$ given in \eqref{def:phidn} and with abuse of notation let $\phidpm(x,\theta)=\phidpm(x)$ and $\phinpm(x,\theta)=\phinpm(x)$.
 Since $\dexm(\phin^\pm,\phin^\pm)=+\infty$ if and only if $\alpha\le-1$, we get that $\phinp,\phinm\notin\dom\dexm\supset\dom {\delm}$ if $\alpha\le-1$.
 Hence, by Theorem~\ref{thm:sae}, it holds that $\widehat A_0=(\delfz)_F$ and hence that $\delm=\delf$.